AidanShah/beautiful-jekyll/designing_studies.md

 ## Sampling Methodology
 1. What does it mean for a sample to be "good"?

+A good sample is one that represents the population well and is large enough given the population.

-2. What is the difference between **probability** and **nonprobability** sampling?
+3. What is the difference between **probability** and **nonprobability** sampling?

+Probability sampling is when every member of the population has an equal chance of being part of the sample.
+In nonprobability sampling this is not true.

-3. Give two examples of nonprobability sampling.
+5. Give two examples of nonprobability sampling.
 What biases might these methods be prone to?

-4. Give two examples of probability sampling.
+7. Give two examples of probability sampling.
 What biases might these methods be prone to?

 ## Practice
 Choose one of the following situations: